-That's when I noticed the look on her face.
-It was subtle, but I'd seen her face a lot lately, and the difference was unmistakable.
-Her eyes were slightly widened, frozen in a stare.
+That’s when I noticed the look on her face.
+It was subtle, but I’d seen her face a lot lately, and the difference was unmistakable.
+Her eyes were slightly widened, frozen, staring at my clenched fists.
 The muscles around her mouth were tight.

-I wasn't even sure if I was being bitter or just saying whatever came into my head.
-Anyway, I clearly wasn't getting any sort of response from her.
+I wasn’t sure if I was being bitter or just saying whatever came into my head.
+But none of my words seemed to reach her.
 Just seeing her like this was ripping me up inside.
-I couldn't think of anything else to do, so I followed through with what I said, dashed off the side of the platform and fell around to the underside.
+I followed through with what I’d said, dashed off the side of the platform and fell around to the underside.

-It wasn't much for privacy, but at least we couldn't see each other directly.
+It wasn’t much for privacy, but at least we couldn’t see each other directly.
 My head was pounding.
 I just wanted to get away from everything.
-If only there was somewhere around here to go for a long run, to blow off all this excess energy.
+If only I could go for a long run, to blow off all this excess energy.
 But all I had was this tiny platform, with nowhere to really move around at all.

 I needed something.
 With my stomach in a knot, I stuck my hands out in front of me and manifested one of the treadmills from the gym back at home.
 I climbed on and switched it on, but nothing happened.
 Because there was no power.
 Fucking of course.
 I slammed my fist down on the controls, snapping off a bit of the plastic.
 Why did this have to happen to me?
 Even this fucking MACHINE wouldn’t do what I wanted.

-Raging, I started “walking” on the treadmill anyway.
-Since it wasn't on, it was more like just shoving the belt with my legs over and over.
+Raging, I started to “walk” on the treadmill anyway.
+Since it wasn’t on, it was more like just shoving the belt with my legs over and over.
 But at least it was a workout.
 Shove.
 Shove.
 Shove.